Master in Global Journalism

 The master’s programme in Global Journalism started in 2015 and we have had students from more than 30 countries acound the world, including nations such as Brazil, South Africa, Ghana, Ethiopia, Nepal, China, Denmark and Norway.

 What will you learn?

 You will study megatrends in the global media landscape and journalism in different parts of the world.
 Freedom of expression is a relevant topic and you will investigate how media are affected by globalization.
 You will learn about new media technology and what it does to communication around the world.
 We emphasize the importance of professional ethics in an increasingly complex media landscape, and reflect on the role that one’s own worldview plays in the creation of news.

 Where can you work?

-The program is organized as a two-year program with two semesters each year (August to December and January to June).
+The programme is organized as a two-year programme with two semesters each year (August to December and January to June).
 The first semester consists of mandatory courses in Kristiansand, Norway.
-The second semester is an optional study abroad semester, which you alternatively can spend in Norway.
+The second semester consists of optional courses in Norway, or you can spend the semester abroad.
 The third and fourth semesters are reserved for the master’s thesis, including preparation and fieldwork.

-In the second semester, you have the opportunity to study at a partner institution in South Africa, Kenya or Hong Kong.
-The three institutions with organized exchange agreements for the program are the University of KwaZulu-Natal in Durban, South Africa (UKZN), United States International University in Nairobi, Kenya (USIU), Uganda Christian University in Mukono, Uganda (UCU), Hong Kong Baptist University (HKBU), and the Georgian Institute of Public Affairs Tbilisi, Georgia (GIPA).
+In the second semester, you have the opportunity to study at a partner institution in South Africa, Kenya, Uganda, Hong Kong or Georgia.
+The programme has exchange agreements with five top institutions in the field: University of KwaZulu-Natal in Durban, South Africa (UKZN), United States International University in Nairobi, Kenya (USIU), Uganda Christian University in Mukono, Uganda (UCU), Hong Kong Baptist University (HKBU), and the Georgian Institute of Public Affairs Tbilisi, Georgia (GIPA).